-You may have noticed that when your cat ventures outside he or she seems to enjoy nibbling on your lawn.
-While your cat won’t be putting as much effort into grazing as a horse does, he might selectively work over any grassy patch.
+You may have noticed that when your cat ventures outside, they seem to enjoy nibbling on your lawn.
+While your cat won’t be putting as much effort into grazing as a horse does, they might selectively work over any grassy patch.
 Since you feed your cat high quality cat food, what could he or she possibly need from grass?
 The answer may be many things.

 Why Do Cats Eat Grass?

 Eating grass can be an important way for cats to regulate and alleviate minor gastrointestinal upsets.
 Munching on grass can also provide vitamins and other nutrients that may be low in your kitty’s diet and provide a way to curb boredom or anxiety.
 Finally, some curious cats will explore their environment through different routes, including taste.

 Reasons Cats Eat Grass

 Just like other leafy greens, grass is high in fiber.
 We all know that fiber is good for clearing out the digestive tract.
 Kitties that suffer from hairball induced or other forms of constipation can really benefit from a fiber jump-start to their system.
 Since cats lack the enzymes necessary to digest grass, a lot of the grass that is consumed makes its way to the lower gastrointestinal tract to help bulk up and move out feces and indigestibles like hairballs.
 Snacking on grass may be a cat’s way of naturally avoiding an enema.